w3c/mathml-docs/notes-on-mathml/notes-parsing.md

 ### Structure of the Relax NG schema.

-Compared with the MathMl 3 schema, the schema has been restructured to accomodate MathML Core, also th individual components have been constructed to allow them to be separately used.
+Compared with the MathML 3 schema, the schema has been restructured to accomodate MathML Core, also th individual components have been constructed to allow them to be separately used.
 So MathML documens may be validated against any one of `mathml4-core`,